Imbersago: Religion

 Most of the population, as in all of Italy, belongs to the Catholic Church, and belongs to the three churches located in the parish: the church of San Marcellino, the church of San Paolo, and the Sanctuary of Madonna del Bosco.
 All three churches belong to the Archdiocese of Milan and follow the Ambrosian rite.

 Culture

 Imbersago in literature

+In Manzoni's masterpiece I promessi sposi, the lovers escape from Milan by crossing the Adda in Imbersago.
 Emilio De Marchi set his work Giacomo l’idealista in Imbersago, and could not help but mention the Sanctuary providing a fairly accurate description.
 A film of the same name was made from the book in 1948, directed by Alberto Lattuada and interpreted by Marina Berti.
 Luigi Santucci also talked about it in his book Brianza ed altri amori.

-Impossible to forget I promessi sposi, written by Alessandro Manzoni, who cross the Adda in Imbersago.

 Ermanno Olmi's film E venne un uomo, centered on the figure of Pope Giovanni XXIII, was shot in part in Imbersago, and to be precise in the Garavesa area and at the Sanctuary.